 Have you ever noticed a big insulated tube dropping down next to the floor near your furnace or boiler in the basement?

-If you trace this duct down, you’ll find that it connects to an opening at the exterior of the building.
-This is essentially just a hole in the side of the building that brings in fresh outdoor air.
-Homeowners, builders, and insulation contractors spend lots of time trying to seal up every little air leak in to a house, but then the building code requires this big hole that allows cold air to just dump in to the basement.
+If you trace this duct down, you’ll find it connects to an opening at the exterior of the building.
+This is basically a hole in the side of your house, bringing in fresh outdoor air.
+Homeowners, builders, and energy professionals spend lots of time trying to seal up every little air leak into a house, but then the building code requires this big hole that allows cold air to just dump into the basement.
 Silly, right?

-I’ll try to help make some sense of this.
+I’ll try to help make sense of this.

 Houses need air

-This opening is a passive intake that provides needed air to the home.
-There are several items in a home that remove air – here’s a partial list of common items found in Minnesota homes that remove air from the house:
+Several items in a home remove air.
+Here’s a partial list of common items found in Minnesota homes that remove air from the house: